Albany Domestic Violence Lawyer

 While the judge will take the situation very seriously, he will also take the husband’s commitment to remain sober seriously and consider whether or not there has been subsequent domestic violence.
 In this case, if wife is otherwise ill-suited to care for the children, husband may be awarded primary custody.

-Keep reading to learn more from our Albany family violence lawyers.
+Keep reading to learn more from our domestic abuse attorneys in Albany.

 Case Study 2